-Volatile organic compound (VOC) concentration is normally displayed as isobutylene (C_4H_8), but this can be displayed converted to a specific pre-registered gas.
+Volatile organic compound (VOC) concentration is normally displayed as isobutylene (C4H8), but this can be displayed converted to a specific pre-registered gas.

-For information on volatile organic compound (VOC) conversion gas types, see the separate document 'TDE0284 Volatile organic compound (VOC) conversion gas list'.
+For information on volatile organic compound (VOC) conversion gas types, refer to 'TED0284 Volatile organic compound (VOC) conversion gas list' from the product information page on the RIKEN KEIKI website.

 - Volatile organic compound (VOC) conversion can be set only if a VOC sensor is installed.
-The item does not appear in display mode in other cases. - ▶ If multiple VOC sensors are installed, a setting screen appears for each sensor. - The list of gas types displayed will vary depending on the VOC sensor model (10.6 eV/10.0 eV) installed. - The list of gas types displayed is as follows: - [USER LIST]: List set using the MT-GX-6100 configuration program (up to 30 for each VOC sensor model) - [RECENT]: Recently used gas types (up to 7 for each VOC sensor model) - · List of initials [A] to [Z]: All of the conversion gas types - If the PID gas list function is disabled in [Disp mode item] in the configuration program, this setting item will no longer appear in display mode.
+The item does not appear in display mode in other cases. - If multiple VOC sensors are installed, a setting screen appears for each sensor. - The list of gas types displayed will vary depending on the VOC sensor model (10.6 eV/10.0 eV) installed - ► The list of gas types displayed is as follows: - [USER LIST]: List set using the MT-GX-6100 configuration program (up to 30 for each VOC sensor model) - [RECENT]: Recently used gas types (up to 7 for each VOC sensor model) - · List of initials [A] to [Z]: All of the conversion gas types - If the PID gas list function is disabled in [Disp mode item] in the configuration program, this setting item will no longer appear in display mode.
 (The default setting is enabled.) - Press the DISP button several times on the concentration display screen in normal mode to display the [SELECT PID LIST] screen.
 [10.6eV] or [10.0eV] will be displayed depending on the VOC sensor model. - 2 Press the POWER/ENTER button.

 If you do not wish to set, press the DISP button.